raspberrypilearning/create-your-own-world/en/step_1.md

 --- print-only ---

-You'll be able to use the arrow keys to move your character around your world.
+You'll use the arrow keys to move your character around in the world.
 ![showcase.png](images/showcase.png)

 --- /print-only ---